appscode/blog/content/post/top-company/index.md

   - kubedb
 ---

-### AppsCode was nominated as a top software engineering company in San Francisco by the Startup Pill.
+We are very excited to inform you that AppsCode has been nominated as a top software engineering company in San Francisco by the Startup Pill.

-> The original post can be found [HERE](https://startupill.com/these-are-the-top-software-engineering-startups-in-san-francisco-2021/)
+The original post can be found [HERE](https://startupill.com/these-are-the-top-software-engineering-startups-in-san-francisco-2021/).

 According to Startup Pill, AppsCode had exceptional performance in `Innovation`.

 ## Get to Know AppsCode

 AppsCode is a global leader in Enterprise-grade Kubernetes-native Data Platforms.
-AppsCode has released KubeDB Enterprise Edition, a production-grade cloud-native database management solution for Kubernetes.
+AppsCode has released KubeDB, a production-grade cloud-native database management solution for Kubernetes.
 AppsCode is building a universal cloud native data platform for the age of Kubernetes.
 AppsCode was established in 2016 by Tamal Saha, a former Google engineer.
 AppsCode develops a number of popular products for Kubernetes, namely KubeDB, Stash, KubeVault, Kubeform, Voyager.
 Learn more about [AppsCode here](https://appscode.com).

 ## The Problem At Hand